 Sometimes I have no plan when it comes to recipes, and I spend time wandering around the market until inspiration hits like “wha-bam”!
 This one came to me while standing in Tesco on New Year’s Eve trying to think of something clever to bring to a friend’s house later that night.
 You could use any other ground meat–beef, lamb, turkey or game meat–and it would be just as tasty.
-I added a small amount of hard goat’s cheese to the top but that could easily be left off.

 I’m not sure if you’ve read the back of a package of sausages lately but man, there can be some really weird ingredients in them (including gluten and all sorts of preservatives).
 The best solution is to make your own sausage patties: I mean really…who wants to stuff sausage casings?
 This recipe brings you all the flavor with a fraction of the work.
 I usually make savory Italian sausage patties by using something like Penzeys seasoning or Melissa Joulwan’s mix from “Well Fed”, but I had a hankering for something more breakfasty with a touch of sweetness.
 These would also be tasty if made with ground chicken or turkey.

 1 pound (500 g) lean ground pork

 1 small onion, minced

 1 apple, peeled and minced (I used a Pink Lady apple)

 Directions for Apple Pork Breakfast Sausage Patties